 Whistleblower and Government Fraud

-Almost every state, in addition to Federal statutes, not only encourage whistleblowers, but have created a method that allows the whistleblower to share in the state/federal recovery against the company or group of companies overcharging the governmental entity.
+Laws enacted in almost every state, in addition to Federal statutes, not only encourage whistleblowers, but have created a method that allows the whistleblower to share in the state/federal recovery against the company or group of companies overcharging the governmental entity.
 In fact, in 1986 Congress strengthened the False Claims Act (the primary resource for whistleblowers) by amending it to increase incentives for whistleblowers to file lawsuits on behalf of the government.

-The 1986 amendments to the False Claims Act predictability have increased the number of whistleblower cases filed each year.
+On the federal level, the 1986 amendments to the False Claims Act predictability have increased the number of whistleblower cases filed each year.
 In 2013, that number soared to 752 – 100 more than the record set the previous year.
 Since 2009, the Justice Department has recovered $17 billion under the False Claims Act – nearly half the total recoveries since the act was amended.
 In 2013 alone the Justice Department secured $3.8 billion in settlement and judgment from civil cases involving fraud against the government.

 The cases that garner the most attention deal with Medicare and Medicaid overcharges.
 In 2013 the Justice Department announced that they had recovered $2.6 billion related to health care fraud.
-While this may be the largest area of recovery, qui tam type of cases run the gambit of types of fraud: underperforming on contracts, kickbacks, overcharges and other misconduct in almost all forms involving local, state and federal government.
+While this may be the largest area of recovery, qui tam type of cases run the gamut of types of fraud: underperforming on contracts, kickbacks, overcharges and other misconduct in almost all forms involving local, state and federal government.

-The attorneys at Audet & Partners, LLP have been involved with a number of important qui tam cases over the years.
-Our experience in complex litigation, along with our working relationship with many local and national governmental entities provides us with a unique and rare ability to present cases that are likely to be ‘accepted’ by the relevant governmental unit.
+The attorneys at Audet & Partners, LLP have been involved with a number of important whistleblower and qui tam cases over the years.
+Our experience in complex litigation, along with our working relationship with many local and national governmental entities provides us with a unique ability to present cases that are likely to be ‘accepted’ by the relevant governmental unit.
 In our qui tam cases, we spend a significant amount of time, energy and expense investigating any potential case.
 We are very careful in only accepting cases that we believe will result in a recovery for the government, as well as our client.